GabeScott/standard-works-vault/General Conference/1995 October - A Living Network.md

 Sisters, in conclusion, remember my father’s net and build a living network in your Relief Societies.
 All family situations take courage, faith, and love.
 Our relationships as parents and children are based on deeper, older relationships as eternal brothers and sisters, children of a Heavenly Father who loves us and watches over us and yearns that our faith may increase, that our courage may uplift others, and that we may enfold others in our love as he enfolds us in his.
 In the words of the Apostle Paul:

-“The Lord make you to increase and abound in love one toward another, and toward all ... even as we do toward you:
+“The Lord make you to increase and abound in love one toward another, and toward all … even as we do toward you:

-“To the end he may stablish your hearts unblameable in holiness before God, even our Father, at the coming of our Lord Jesus Christ with all his saints” (1 Thes.
-3:12–13).
+“To the end he may stablish your hearts unblameable in holiness before God, even our Father, at the coming of our Lord Jesus Christ with all his saints” ([[1 Thessalonians 3.12|1 Thes.
+3:12–13]][[1 Thessalonians 3.13|]]).

 So may it be, I pray in the name of Jesus Christ, amen.